-So Jesus used this lifting up of a saving symbol as an image, and John the evangelist draws further on the image of the Son of Man being lifted up, evoking thoughts both of Jesus lifted up on the cross and Jesus lifted up into heaven.
+Jesus, drawing upon a scriptural reference as he was often wont to do, used this lifting up of a saving symbol as an image.
+John the evangelist extends that further by drawing on the image of the Son of Man being lifted up, evoking thoughts both of Jesus lifted up on the cross and Jesus lifted up into heaven.
 Here is an example of God's grace - saving the people of Israel in the desert in their faith - used as an image of God's grace - saving people who look at the uplifted Christ in faith.